-- In the Consultation Conclusions, the Exchange clarified that the following arrangements do not result in WVRs ceasing: - partnership where the terms of the partnership expressly stipulate that the voting rights attached to the shares are solely dictated by the WVR beneficiary; - trust where (i) the purpose of the trust is for estate planning and/or tax planning purposes, and (ii) the WVR beneficiary in substance retains an element of control of the trust and any immediate holding companies or, if not permitted in the relevant tax jurisdiction, retains a beneficial interest in the WVR shares; and - private company or other vehicle where at all relevant times the WVR beneficiary wholly owns and controls the vehicle. - According the Consultation Conclusions, in exceptional circumstances, the Exchange may consider granting a waiver where an issuer justifies the need for stock borrowing using WVR shares.
+- a) partnership where the terms of the partnership expressly stipulate that the voting rights attached to the shares are solely dictated by the WVR beneficiary; - b) trust where the purpose of the trust is for estate planning and/or tax planning purposes, and the WVR beneficiary in substance retains an element of control of the trust and any immediate holding companies or, if not permitted in the relevant tax jurisdiction, retains a beneficial interest in the WVR shares; and - c) private company or other vehicle where at all relevant times the WVR beneficiary wholly owns and controls the vehicle.

+In relation to stock borrowing, according the Consultation Conclusions, in exceptional circumstances, the Exchange may consider granting a waiver where an issuer justifies the need for stock borrowing using WVR shares.